Jane Harris (writer): Short stories

 Her short stories have received a number of prizes including the Penguin/Observer Newspaper Short Story Award, 1993.
 She was awarded an Arts Council writer's grant in 2000.

 Harris has been published in a wide variety of anthologies and literary magazines including New Writing 3, edited by Andrew Motion and Candice Rodd, and in several volumes of New Writing Scotland.

-Ascension was commissioned for BBC Radio 3's The Verb.
-Jane read the story when it was broadcast live from the Radio Theatre at Broadcasting House on 6 May 2011.
+Her short story "Ascension" was commissioned for BBC Radio 3's The Verb.
+Harris read the story when it was broadcast live from the Radio Theatre at Broadcasting House on 6 May 2011.

 Screenplays

 Harris has written a number of award-winning short films, culminating in 2000 when Bait (funded by Film4 Productions) was BAFTA-nominated.
 The film won the Kodak Award and Best Short at the Newport Film Festival in the US.

 In 2001, Going Down (funded by Working Title Films) was also nominated for a BAFTA and won prizes for Best Drama at the BBC Short Film Festival, Best Short at the Angers Film Festival and was runner-up in the Turner Classic Movie Awards.

 Harris was shortlisted in 1999 and 2000 for the BBC's Dennis Potter Awards.